-Social proof takes many forms including testimonials from individuals your personas canate to, as well as indicating that your business already has reputable customers that your personas value and respect.
+Social proof takes many forms including testimonials from individuals your personas can relate to, as well as indicating that your business already has reputable customers that your target personas value and respect.

-In this example, Foxtail Marketing’s ad goes to this landing page, which provides a great example of a testimonial from someone the persona canate to:
+In this example, Foxtail Marketing’s ad goes to this landing page, which provides a great example of a testimonial from someone the target persona can relate to:

 In another example, WalkMe employs an impressive list of company badges to illustrate that they are trusted by some well known professional and respected brands: